jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/7. Other Topics/9. Old or Boring/Computer Language, Old Ideas.md

 ->Ch.1423452

 =\*-
 =>
 c
 h
 \*\_
 .
 \*\_
 \*n

 =\*-    =>    c    h    \*\_    .    \*\_    \*#

 ->Ch .
 13242
 -->cH.1

 ~=
 ~c~
 ~h~
 ~\* ~
 ~.~
 ~\* ~
 ~\*n~
 ~=\*-~
 ~=>~

 Splitting starts with categorizing characters.

 Categories could be:

 numeric
 alphabetic
 punctuation

 Uppercase and accents are approached with characters categories.
-A a ? â á à

-Á À Â å a A Å ? can be seen as the same category so they will all be

-interpreted as 'a'.
+A a ? â á à Á À Â å a A Å ? can be seen as the same category so they will all be interpreted as 'a'.

 In Symbol, when you use public objects, direction is ambiguous.
 Also, an object in ActiveX is actually a property.
-Why is it a circle in my
+Why is it a circle in my case then?

-case then?

 Why isn't a property an object then? oh.
-No. Getting an object is actually a

-procedure,

-but you use it as if it's just an object.
-When you can set it, then that's a
+No. Getting an object is actually a procedure, but you use it as if it's just an object.
+When you can set it, then that's a definite procedure

-definite procedure

-Sh*t.
+Darn.
 I have to revise Symbol.
 It's crap this way.

 For string manipulations:

-When you want to do two manipulations that require you to go through all characters you could

-use a single traverse function which you give an array of references to functions so that you

-only loop once, yet apply two string transformations.
-For instance, making the letter case of

-names proper and removing every third space.
+When you want to do two manipulations that require you to go through all characters you could use a single traverse function which you give an array of references to functions so that you only loop once, yet apply two string transformations.
+For instance, making the letter case of names proper and removing every third space.

 More details are involved, but that's the general idea